shaySitri/wiki_trends/README.md

 5. **🎌 Holiday Impact Analysis:** Assessing the influence of national holidays on Wikipedia activity.
 6. **📊 Visualization and Interpretation:** Presenting findings through various visualizations and summarizing key insights.

-## ⚡ Instructions

-1. 🛠️ Clone the repository.
-2. 📦 Install the required libraries listed in the notebook.
-3. ▶️ Run the Jupyter Notebook to explore the analysis and visualizations.

-**Note:** The notebook requires access to the original data sources, which may be restricted or require API keys.

-This research contributes to understanding the dynamic interplay between real-world events and online information consumption, highlighting the role of Hebrew Wikipedia as a reflection of public interest in Israel. 🌍